OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/FileIO.rst

 parameter ``color`` is on the right.
 So, if we ran ``setColor("Green");`` the field ``color`` would be changed from "Black" to "Green".

+You will sometimes see this convention in setter methods or constructors, where the programmer has intentionally used the same name for both the parameter and the field, to communicate the intent that the parameter is the value that will be stored in the field.
+When using this approach it is mandatory to alway include ``this.`` as a prefix when referring to the field name, because otherwise, all uses of the name would refer to the parameter only.

 Check Your Understanding: Scope